Roman Theatre at Palmyra: ISIL occupation

-The Islamic State of Iraq and the Levant (ISIL) took full control of Palmyra by May 21, 2015.
-In early July it released a graphic video showing 25 teenage members lining up 25 adult male captives dressed in dark fatigues, kneeling in front of them on the Palmyra theater's stage area.
+The Islamic State of Iraq and the Levant (ISIL) had taken full control of Palmyra by 21 May 2015.
+In early July it released a graphic video showing 25 teenage members lining up 25 adult male captives dressed in dark fatigues, kneeling in front of them on the stage of the theatre.
 The ISIS members then executed all 25 captives simultaneously by shooting them in the head.
 According to the Syrian Observatory for Human Rights the executions took place on May 27.
 Mamoun Abdulkarim, Director of the Syrian government agency of antiquities and museums stated: "Using the Roman theatre to execute people proves that these people are against humanity."

 Recapture by Syrian government

 Following the recapture of Palmyra by the Syrian Army with Russian air support in March 2016, drone footage showed that the theatre remained largely intact.

 On 5 May 2016, the 100th anniversary of Syria's Martyrs' Day, the theatre played host to two classical music concerts in remembrance of the victims of the civil war, including those executed at the site, and to celebrate its liberation.
 The first, a 20-minute-long concert of European and Russian classical music, was played by the Mariinsky Theatre orchestra of St. Petersburg, conducted by Valery Gergiev, with soloist Sergei Roldugin.
 It was dedicated to Alexander Prokhorenko, a Russian special forces soldier who had sacrificed his life near Palmyra while directing air strikes against Islamic State.
 Russian president Vladimir Putin addressed the concert by video link, praising the participants.
 The Economist wrote that Putin "did everything he could to underline the concert’s message that Russia is leading the fight for Western civilisation."
 The second concert, during the evening, was by a Syrian orchestra and choir.
 The audience included Syrian and Russian military, as well as UNESCO officials, religious leaders, journalists, and locals.

 US State Department Deputy Spokesperson Mark Toner said of the event "I will never denounce an orchestra playing to the citizens of a beleaguered city. [...] it’s fine.
 It’s good."
-The British foreign secretary Philip Hammond called it a "tasteless attempt to distract attention from the continued suffering of millions of Syrians" referring to an alleged Russian airstrike on a refugee camp in northern Syria, which killed at least 28 civilians.
+The British foreign secretary, Philip Hammond, called it a "tasteless attempt to distract attention from the continued suffering of millions of Syrians", referring to an alleged Russian airstrike on a refugee camp in northern Syria, which killed at least 28 civilians.